acidburn0zzz/cubemail/plugins/pwa/README.md

 Any option set in the plugin config will have a preference over skin configuration described above.

+IMPORTANT: Make sure to set `pwa_skin` in case you want to use a different skin
+           than your default skin or your default skin is not responsive.

 3. Enable the plugin in Roundcube configuration file.

+IMPORTANT: The plugin MUST appear first on the list of plugins!